e271828e/Flight.jl/docs/notes/design/framework_spec.md

 the state vector, labeled faces, the affine update in `h_xu`/`f`) — no privileges, schema like everyone else.

-**Recorded guidance.** Linearization surfaces should select minimal-coordinate mechanizations — perturbing Euler-angle states is meaningful where seeding quaternion components steps off the unit-norm manifold.
+**Recorded guidance.** Linearization taps should select minimal-coordinate mechanizations — perturbing Euler-angle states is meaningful where seeding quaternion components steps off the unit-norm manifold.
 This is why today's code linearizes the `{NED}` variant;
 `design_world(ac)` rigs it, promoting implicit practice to stated rule.
-The coordinate choice belongs to the surface author, not the framework.
+The coordinate choice belongs to the tap author, not the framework.

 **Recorded, not built: the sampled-data Dual activation.** The frozen-exact doctrine is consumer-scoped, not a capability wall: today's